ouvir/Blind_Care/README.md

 # Blind Care

-Blind Care project is a phenomenally technology which makes better and easier life for a person who is visually impaired.
+Blind Care project is a phenomenal project which makes better and easier life for those who are visually impaired.
-BC improves both stick and current crosswalk system to safer and easier system.
+BC improves both stick for a blind and current crosswalk system to safer and easier system.